777arc/PySDR/content/bladerf.rst

 2. Transfer IQ samples between the FPGA and host over USB 3.0
 3. Control GPIO of the FPGA over UART

-At the end of this chapter we discuss the VCTCXO oscillator and PLL.
+At the end of this chapter, we discuss the VCTCXO oscillator and PLL.

 ********************************
 Software and Hardware Setup